An Iconic Heavy Hitter Algorithm Made Private: Prior Methods

 \subsection{Counter Methods}

-Counter-based methods maintain a small table of size \(\mathcal{O}(k)\) of item-counter pairs.
-On each stream update, they adjust counters so that one obtains error guarantees on both frequency estimation and heavy-hitter recovery.
+Counter-based methods maintain a small table of \(\mathcal{O}(k)\) (item,counter) pairs.
+On each stream update, these methods adjust tracked items and corresponding counters so that one obtains error guarantees on both frequency estimation and heavy-hitter recovery.
 These methods are attractive for their simplicity and deterministic error bounds.